lparisot/mini-dc/README.md

 This project is part of the Coursera "Cloud Networking" cours.
 It contains only the source code of the controller.

-Using a network emulator called Mininet (http://mininet.org/), we will emulating a datacenter.
+Using a network emulator called Mininet (http://mininet.org/), we will emulating a data-center.

 The datacenter topology will consist of two levels of switches.
 The top level are called core switches and the bottom are called edge switches.